bsyben/usda.announcements/README.md

 # usda.announcements

+## Installation

+This package is only published on github for now.
+Therefore, to install it, you can use the following code:

+`<devtools::install_github("bsyben/usda.announcements)>`

+Obviously, _devtools_ must be installed at first.
+Also, other packages which can install R packages from git may also work.
+However, I have not tested them yet.

 ## Register api key
 This is a simple package for retrieving USDA announcement days with the [USDA EMSI api](https://usda.library.cornell.edu/apidoc/index.html).
 You can obtain your own free api key from [here](https://www.ers.usda.gov/developer/data-apis/).